 - Daily operational duties: Along with looking after the long-term safety and security of the organization, facility management also deals with the every-day challenges that hinder work.

 Strategic facility planning

 As per the demands of the ever-changing market, businesses have realized the emerging need for integrating facility management and strategic goals.
-The process involves understanding, analyzing, planning and acting for long-term positive results.
-Following are the four key stages explained:
+The process involves understanding, analyzing, planning and acting towards long-term positive results.
+The following are the four key stages explained: